RePod/psdle/chrome/README.md

 ----

-To pack, from Extensions: click "Pack extension...", navigate to this folder and select the "psdle" folder and submit.
+To pack, from Extensions: click "*Pack extension...*", navigate to this folder and select the "*psdle*" folder and submit.
 Private keys are not provided, and are not required.

 **The CRX is no longer be provided**, as it is irrelevant to testing.